eventdata/UTDEventData/ResearchPapers.md

 ---
 layout: page
-title: Research Paper
+title: Research Papers
-permalink: /ResearchPaper/
+permalink: /ResearchPapers/
 ---

 Here are papers and presentations related to this project: